 Erickson Library staff work collaboratively with faculty to integrate the Framework for Information Literacy for Higher Education into the college curriculum.
 Instruction sessions are developed around research assignments.
 Library staff can assist in the development of research assignments for both campus and online courses.

 Instructors may place course materials at the library Circulation Desk for students to access for short term check out.
 Most loan periods are two-hours.
 TV and DVD players are available in the small group study rooms.
 Select group study rooms also have 4 media:scape technology units for collaborative group work.
-To temporarily house your materials with the library, simply drop off your materials along with this completed form.
+To temporarily house your materials with the library, simply drop off your materials along with a completed Reserve Request form.

 Librarians at Lake Superior College are skilled information professionals who can answer your reference questions, assist with complex research and locate curriculum-related resources for you.
 Stop by the Reference Desk, call 218-733-5912, or email us at firstname.lastname@example.org.